|Book||Australian Tax Legislation Volumes 1-3 Annual Renewal||16/02/2012||30133057||$308.00|

 It is probably apparent that on the basis of my limited time with each, ProView is a vastly superior eBook reader to the BlueFire reader adopted by LexisNexis.
 This superiority is apparent in terms of usability, flexibility, and functionality.
 LexisNexis have a long way to go to catch up to ProView.

 DISCLOSURE: Thomson Reuters is the publisher of a law text that I wrote 8 years ago, and which is the process of being updated for a second edition.

 Table of Contents

-VOL 2 – ITAA 1997, Administration, Taxation offences, FBT, financial transaction reports, overpayments and early payments, pending legislation (if appropriate)
+VOL 2 – ITAA 1997, Administration, FBT, Rating, Pending legislation

-VOL 3 – ITAA 1936, Rating Acts, International tax agreements, Main consolidated index
+VOL 3 – ITAA 1936, International tax agreements, Full index